-The charges for some include involuntary manslaughter and aggravated assault.
+In its fourth day, the preliminary hearing for 16 young men who belonged to Beta Theta Pi involves charges that for some include involuntary manslaughter and aggravated assault in the February death of engineering student Tim Piazza.
 Others face less serious charges that include evidence tampering, hazing, reckless endangerment and alcohol offenses.
-A fifth day of the hearing has been scheduled for Friday.

 Excerpts from the footage, narrated by the lead detective during a previous court session, showed fraternity members holding down Piazza, strapping him to a loaded backpack to keep him from turning over and choking, pouring liquids on him and trying to get him to stand so they could dress him, even though he appeared to be unconscious.

 Piazza was left on a first-floor couch overnight, in palpable agony.
 He made several clumsy attempts to get up but fell repeatedly and in some cases landed on his head.